Services for Professionals

 I promote discussions between individuals and communities about how we die, about the impact of loss, and how an awareness of our mortality may help us find greater purpose and meaning in our lives.

-I provide training and consultation to public and private sector organisations, including NSW Police, NSW Ambulance, and the Australian Psychological Society and The Law Society of NSW.
+I provide training and consultation to public and private sector organisations, including NSW Police and NSW Ambulance, the Australian Psychological Society and The Law Society of NSW.
 This includes training on supporting people following crisis and death, and how to look after ourselves in the aftermath of these events.

 Contact me to discuss your training, facilitation or public speaking needs.